 3. Our Benchmark is 100

-For Financial Freedom, income must be available until at least 100 years of age.
+For Freedom Day, income must be available until at least 100 years of age.
 Years ago we got a lot of funny looks from prospective clients when they heard this requirement.
 We had to remind some that we do not monitor diet or exercise, we require this only of our math.
 We are not comfortable planning for an average retirement period.

 We wrote about the the misleading math of "average rates of return."
 Average life expectancy numbers will doom even more financial plans.
 Those average ages take into account all deaths.
 Calculating income streams for a married couple to retire at 65, who is still alive at that time, is an entirely different equation.
 The Society of Actuaries’ data reveals that half of those couples who are in good health will have at least one of the two celebrating a 95th birthday and beyond!